wp-plugins/contact-bank/readme.txt

 **The following are other recommended plugins by the author of Contact Bank.**

+* [Gallery Bank](http://wordpress.org/extend/plugins/gallery-bank/) - Gallery Bank is an easy to use Responsive WordPress Premium Gallery Plugin for galleries, videos and albums.
-* [Captcha Bank](http://wordpress.org/extend/plugins/captcha-bank/) - An easy to use powerful wordpress Captcha Plugin to prevent spam on your site.
+* [Captcha Bank](http://wordpress.org/extend/plugins/captcha-bank/) - An easy to use powerful wordpress Captcha Plugin to prevent spam on your site.lbums.

 **How  to setup and add Form to Contact Bank?**
 [youtube http://www.youtube.com/watch?v=EcqbsXmPbaI]